Suzanne is an artist and writer who enjoys designing, crafting, and upcycling. She helps artists understand their rights.

 Registering artwork can get expensive quickly if there's a lot of artwork to register, but it is worth it if you are becoming a prominent artist and people seem to keep stealing your artwork.

-Alternatively, if you are not in the USA, contact your country's Copyright Office to see what benefits they might offer.
+Alternatively, if you are not in the U.S., contact your country's copyright office to see what benefits they might offer.
+The World Intellectual Property Organization has a list of copyright offices per country.

 Step 2: Prepare, Monitor & Protect All Artwork Online

-It’s important to use only low resolution images on the internet.
+It’s important to use only low-resolution images on the internet.
 When you “save for web” in Photoshop, it automatically converts your image to 72dpi (dots per inch).
 Use images that are 72dpi and 600 pixels in height and width (or less).
-If you post a bigger image, or a 150dpi – 300dpi image, people can use it for quality commercial printing and upsizing, and you don’t want that!
+If you post a bigger image or a 150dpi – 300dpi image, people can use it for quality commercial printing and upsizing, and you don’t want that!
+Adjust the sizing when you save your image to your hard drive for upload, whether it's Photoshop or another image editing platform.

 No Right Click